-If you want to hide power strips, surge protectors and electrical cords on the floor, you can use the combination of a cable raceway and a standard cardboard box and cut holes in it for the cords.
+If you want to hide power strips, surge protectors, and electrical cords on the floor, you can use the combination of a cable raceway and a standard cardboard box and cut holes in it for the cords.

 If you need a more stylish solution, you may want to go for this cable management box.
 It looks pretty neat.

 You can perform most methods within an hour or so.
-Just choose the one that suits best for you.
-If you want to go the traditional way install a raceway and paint it the same color as your wall.
-If you don’t want to spend any money, hide the cords behind other objects.
-Want to create something creative?
-Turn your cords into wall art or conceal them behind unique trim work.
-You have many options.
+Just choose the one that suits you best.
+If you want to go the traditional way, install a raceway and paint it the same color as your wall or get a TV stand that hides the wires.

 Whichever solution you choose, planning is a very important first step before you start working.
 Don’t skip it, especially if the work you’re about to do consists of multiple steps.